 The National FREL of Pakistan has covered only deforestation.
 However, there is an improvement in the current assessment as it covers deforestation, forest degradation and enhancement of forest carbon stocks.
-According to the national definition (2017) a forest is a "A minimum area of land of 0.5 ha with a tree crown cover of more than 10 % comprising trees with the potential to reach a minimum height of 2 meters.
+According to the national definition of forest (2017) a forest is "A minimum area of land of 0.5 ha with a tree crown cover of more than 10 % comprising trees with the potential to reach a minimum height of 2 meters.
 This will also include existing irrigated plantations as well as areas that have already been defined as forests in respective legal documents and expected to meet the required thresholds as defined in the national forest definition of Pakistan" (MoCC, 2020).
+However, as required under IPCC GPG guidelines irrigated plantations (IPs) were not included in estimation and assessment of carbon emissions and removals under this assignment.
+The Irrigated Plantations were only included in the total carbon stock of the province for the years 2016 and 2020.

 Deforestation refers to "the direct human induced conversion of forest to non-forest (UNFCCC) or the permanent reduction of the tree canopy cover below the minimum 10% threshold (FAO, 2015) as provided in the National FREL of Pakistan (2020).
 On the other hand, Forest Degradation refers to "Human induced long-term losses within forest persisting of at least four years or more due to changes in canopy cover i.e., open (11-30%), sparse (31-50%), medium (51-70%), dense (>70%) resulting in reduction in forest carbon stock and not qualifying as deforestation" (MoCC, 2021).